remotion-dev/remotion/packages/docs/docs/after-effects.md

 ---
-id: lottie-aftereffects
+id: after-effects
 title: Import from After Effects
 slug: after-effects
 ---

-import {InlineStep} from '../../components/InlineStep';
+import {InlineStep} from '../components/InlineStep';

 If you are a After Effects user, you might find it useful to convert your After Effects compositions to Remotion compositions.
 You can use the [`@remotion/lottie`](/docs/lottie) package for this.